 Well, if you haven’t guessed by now, pop filters are typically used when recording vocals and speech.
 I suggest using a pop filter in front of any microphone (including the omnidirectional mics) when recording any type of voice, just to be safe.

-My belief used to be “only use pop filters when absolutely necessary.”
-However, after having to fix a few plosives in post-production from vocals I have recorded, I’ve started using them religiously!
+My belief used to be “only use pop filters when necessary.”
+However, after fixing a few plosives in post-production from vocals I have recorded, I’ve started using them religiously!
 Anything to help at the back end.
 In my opinion, it’s easier to boost a bit of the lost high-frequencies from a pop filter than it is to surgically fix each plosive or ask for another take from the performer.

 Some other engineers like to use pop filters when recording horns.
 Although the gusts of air created by horns are typically not as transient as vocal plosives, they still have the potential to cause issues at the microphone diaphragm.